 Before the advent of Cloud Computing, the software world had more or less settled in typical roles of Product, Development and QA; and once software is burnt on physical medium, the team moved on.
 Then, there was a scaled down Sustained Engineering team providing Service Packs and Hotfixes.
 At those times, the “Operations” happen at the customer’s premises for enterprise software or the user would do it by installing the software from a physical medium.

 Now things have changed.
-The software is provided as a service and the organization developing it is also hosting and maintaining testing-in-devopsit.
+The software is provided as a service and the organization developing it is also hosting and maintaining it.
 So, the “Operations” has moved in-house.
 The Software Development team is expected to not just develop software, but even deploy, monitor and maintain it.
 This has made the team composition change and become cross-functional, i.e. not just have people required for development but also people for UI/UX and Operations.

 Note that I haven’t yet mentioned QA or Test engineers as I was considering them as part of the development.
 But let’s talk about it now.
 Earlier development comprised of developers who wrote production code, and testers who tested the software manually and sometimes automated tests.
 Mostly they worked in silos; and, due to less collaboration quality issues, they used to surface as it was not possible to test each and every combination.
 To increase test coverage, more and more people were employed to do QA who would painstakingly read specification, write test cases, execute them over and over.
 Due to this, there is creation of sub-industry within the Software Development industry called “Testing Industry”, and after developers, the largest numbers of people employed were testers.